-If you’re a beef lover, you want the best cuts of red meat you can buy.
-When cooking sous vide with your VacMaster SV1, using the best cuts of beef will also help ensure that your beef remains juicy and tender throughout the cooking process.
+Cooking any cut of beef sous vide style typically leads to amazing results.
+But, if you’re a beef lover, you may still want to seek out the best cuts of red meat you can buy.
+When cooking sous vide with your VacMaster sous vide circulator, using the best cuts of beef help to ensure that your beef remains juicy and tender throughout the cooking process.

 But how do you know you are getting the best cuts of meat?
 Do you have to spend a lot of money to guarantee your beef is top of the line?
 Here are some tips on how to pick out the best beef from the supermarket or your local butcher shop.